 - The Walt Whitman Award is given to honor a poet's first book.
 Contestants must be living citizens of the United States who have neither published, nor committed to publish a book-length collection of poems (a volume of 40 pages or more in length) with a registered ISBN, either in the U.S. or abroad.
 Poems may have been previously published in periodicals or chapbooks, but the collection must not have been previously published (including self-publications and e-books).

 - Manuscripts must be of original poetry, in English, by one poet.
 There are no restrictions on the style of poetry or subject matter.
 Translations are not eligible.

-- Manuscripts must be between 50 and 100 pages, typed single-spaced (unless the poems are meant to be presented using non-standard spacing).
+- Manuscripts must be between 50 and 100 pages, typed single-spaced (unless the poems are meant to be presented using nonstandard spacing).
 Multiple poems may not appear on a single page.
 The manuscript itself should not contain any information that would reveal the identity of its author.
 Illustrations are not accepted.
-Contestants who have published poems in magazines may include those in the manuscript submitted, along with acknowledgment notes.
+Applicants who have published poems in magazines may include those in the manuscript submitted, along with acknowledgment notes.
 See Submission Guidelines

 - Notification of contest results will be made by email.
 The Academy expects the judge's decision by April 2014.
 Louisiana State University Press will publish the winning manuscript in a paperback edition within one year of the judge's decision.